-Gene doping represents a threat to the integrity of sport and the health of athletes, and as the international organization responsible for promoting, coordinating and monitoring the global fight against doping in sport in all its forms, WADA is devoting significant resources and attention to ways that will enable the detection of gene doping.
+Gene doping represents a threat to the integrity of sport and the health of athletes.
+As the international organization responsible for promoting, coordinating and monitoring the global fight against doping in sport in all its forms, WADA is devoting significant resources and attention to ways that will enable the detection of gene doping.

 In March 2002, a workshop on gene doping was organized by WADA at the Banbury Center in New York.
 Experts, scientists, ethicists, athletes, and representatives from the Olympic Movement and governments examined the issue.
 In 2004, WADA also created an Expert Group on gene doping.
 The Expert Group’s task is to study the latest advances in the field of gene therapy, the methods for detecting doping and the research projects funded by WADA in this area.